PL/SQL QUERIES FOR DEVELOPERS AND ADMINISTRATORS

 Deleting:

-create or replace trigger ind before delete on stud for each row
+or replace trigger ind before delete on stud for each row

 begin

-if deleting then
+deleting then

-raise_application_error(-20033,'cannot delete records from this table');
+delete records from this table');

 end;